GitSoks/mqtt-led-controller-ui/README.md

 ## Data Flow Diagram

 The following diagram shows an example of how the MQTT LED Controller UI can be used to control LEDs connected to an MQTT broker.
-Its also shows how the MQTT LED Controller UI can be used to control multiple devices and users and how the UI updates dynamically based on MQTT messages.
+It also shows how the MQTT LED Controller UI can be used to control multiple devices and users, and how the UI updates dynamically based on MQTT messages.

 ```mermaid
 graph LR;